 The good news is that their distribution is still restricted.
-The algae were introduced and became established in the south and central portions of the bay.
-According to Conklin, there are effective natural barriers that prevent the algae from spreading south to Kailua Bay.
+The algae were introduced and became established in the central portion of the bay.
+According to Conklin, there are effective natural barriers that prevent the algae from spreading south.
 But to the north there’s one continuous fringing reef that goes up the entire windward coast and, essentially, around the island—a very real corridor for dispersal.

 “The north end of the bay is where we are focusing our efforts, because that’s the leading edge of invasion,” Conklin says.
 “The plan is to clear the north end and work our way back, keeping the algae contained inside the bay.
-By having two Super Suckers instead of one, we will finally be able to get ahead of the invasion, removing algae faster than it can grow and spread – and that is going to make a big difference for the bay. ”
+With two Super Suckers we can get ahead of the invasion, removing algae faster than it can grow and spread – and that is going to make a big difference for the bay. ”

 The tools and knowledge to stop the invasion and reclaim the bay exist.
 But to do it, The Nature Conservancy needs your help.